Darren Bazeley

-Darren Shaun Bazeley (born 5 October 1972) is an English-New Zealand football coach and former player.
-He played as either a right full back or right-sided midfielder.
-He is currently Caretaker head coach of the New Zealand team and caretaker head coach of the national U-23 and Olympic sides.
+Darren Shaun Bazeley (born 5 October 1972) is an English born, New Zealand football coach and former player.
+He played as either a right back or right-sided midfielder.
+He is head coach of the New Zealand team and head coach of the national U-23 and Olympic sides.

 Playing career

 Watford

 Bazeley was born in Northampton, England, and began playing football at a young age with local team Northampton Orion.
 From 11 to 13 years old, Bazeley attended weekly training sessions with the School of Excellence – a coaching scheme run by the FA.
 It was through these sessions that Bazeley was scouted by Watford, trialling with them before signing at the age of 14.
 Watford's youth team coach Colin Lee was appointed the club's manager in March 1990 and he gave Bazeley his first-team debut in the final match of the 1989–90 season, bringing the 17-year-old on as a substitute against Hull City.
 Bazeley made 10 appearances in the 1990–91 campaign, all bar two as a substitute, and none after Lee was replaced by Steve Perryman in November 1990.

 Bazeley signed his first professional contract prior to the start of the 1991–92 season and in September 1991 scored his first senior goal in a 3–0 win away at Barnsley.
 He finished the campaign with a total of seven goals from his 38 appearances.
-At the end of the season, Bazeley made his only appearance for the England under-21 team, playing 20 minutes in a 2-2 friendly draw against Hungary.
+At the end of the season, Bazeley made his only appearance for the England under-21 team, playing 20 minutes in a 2–2 friendly draw against Hungary.
 Bazeley played 26 matches in the 1992–93 season, half of them from the bench.
 Watford began the following season under a new manager in Glenn Roeder, but a medial collateral ligament saw Bazeley only make a total of 10 appearances in the campaign.
 He was a more frequent presence in 1994–95, making 37 appearances and scoring four goals - a hatrick in 4–0 win at Southend United in early February and one in the subsequent match, a 2–0 home win over Burnley.

 Bazeley was a regular in the side in the following two seasons, making over 40 league appearances in each.
 The 1995–96 season saw Watford relegated in the final match of the campaign, before finishing 13th in the Second Division the following year.
 In 1997–98, Bazeley only made three appearances before 28 February, but after returning to the side with two substitute appearances he would start every remaining match as Watford won the league title under manager Graham Taylor.
 Having appeared sporadically initially in 1998–99, Bazeley was an ever present from 20 October as Watford reached the First Division play-offs.
 Bazeley played the full match in both semi-final legs against Birmingham City, scoring the fourth penalty in Watford's shootout victory, and in the final at Wembley, which Watford won 2–0 to gain promotion to the Premiership.